-Preliminary examinations: to assess writing skills and overall knowledge of chemistry and the physical sciences (to be taken prior to first semester of enrollment).
-American Chemical Society placement examinations will be used to assess chemistry proficiency.

-2. Required courses:

-a. thirty graduate credit hours in coursework which includes nine credit hours chosen from the following list of core courses, plus 21 credits in graduate-level electives in chemistry or other related areas (e.g., Mathematics, Computer Science, Biology) planned by the student and his or her graduate advisory committee.
-A maximum of nine credit hours from areas other than chemistry can be applied to graduation requirements.
+- Preliminary examinations: to assess writing skills and overall knowledge of chemistry and the physical sciences (to be taken prior to first semester of enrollment).
+American Chemical Society placement examinations will be used to assess chemistry proficiency. - 2.
+Required courses: - a. thirty graduate credit hours in coursework which includes four credit hours chosen from the following list of core courses, plus 21 credits in graduate-level electives in chemistry or other related areas (e.g., Mathematics, Computer Science, Biology) planned by the student and his or her graduate advisory committee.
+A maximum of four credit hours from areas other than chemistry can be applied to graduation requirements.
 Courses taken for audit cannot be applied to graduation requirements:

 CHEM 510 Advanced Analytical

 Chemistry

 CHEM 513 Advanced Physical

 Chemistry

 CHEM 522 Advanced Inorganic

 Chemistry

 CHEM 541 Physical Organic

 Chemistry

-CHEM 552 Biochemistry.
+CHEM 552 Biochemistry

-- two credit hours of Graduate Seminar, CHEM 591 (Students are expected to attend all departmental seminars in addition to enrolling in the seminar course.) - Oral final comprehensive examination: A verbal assessment of the student's knowledge of chemistry and related emphasis areas during the final semester of enrollment. - Written final comprehensive examination: to assess knowledge of chemistry and related emphasis areas as appropriate during the final semester of enrollment.
+- two credit hours of Graduate Seminar, CHEM 591 (Students are expected to attend all departmental seminars in addition to enrolling in the seminar course.) - Oral final comprehensive examination: A verbal assessment of the student's knowledge of chemistry and related emphasis areas during the final semester of enrollment.